Wish you could charge more at your agency but not ready to switch to value-based pricing? Use value-anchoring!

 Comparing Lifetime Value to Monthly Retainer: As the head of client services at an agency, I previously worked with a cosmetic dental practice—their services ranged from exams to a $30,000 “Smile Makeover.”
 Our client estimated the average Lifetime Value of a new patient to be $4,500—so if we demonstrated our efforts brought in 20 new clients in a month, we delivered $90,000 in value.
 That was a fraction of the $4,000/month they were paying us—which made it easy to renew the retainer.

 Comparing Fees to Lost Revenue: A client who does web development for eCommerce normally charges $150/hour for development services.
 However, a client can pre-arrange to get faster turnaround in an emergency situation (for instance, the site goes down or a key function stops working).
 The emergency rate is $300/hour, and the client pre-approves spending up to two hours.
 If the client would be losing more than $300/hour in revenue during the outage, the high emergency rate is still a good value.
-Especially considering the brand reputation impact of a site outage.
+That’s especially true when you consider the brand reputation impact of a site outage.

 Comparing Investment to Likely Return: An agency providing PPC services should be able to estimate or extrapolate the impact of a particular ad spend.
-For instance, you might estimate spending $3,000 a month would typically produce $10,000 to $15,000 a month in revenue.
-That makes the ad spend—and your management fee—seem like a good deal in comparison.
+For instance, you might estimate spending $8,000 a month would typically produce $25,000 to $40,000 a month in revenue.
+That makes the ad spend—and your management fee—a clearly good deal in comparison.

 What to do when you can’t measure value